 Do you have mold in your home?

-It’s an important question you need to answer because, left unchecked, mold exposure can cause serious health problems for your dog (and you too).
+It’s an important question you need to answer because, left unchecked, mold exposure in dogs can cause serious health problems (and it’s true for you too).

 Your dog is continuously exposed to mold spores in the air.
 Like humans, some dogs are more susceptible to mold spores than others.
 By understanding how to spot and address mold exposure, you can protect your dog from the harmful effects of mold.

 The health risks of human exposure to mold are well documented.
-According to the CDC (US Centers for Disease Control and Prevention), symptoms of mold exposure can include nasal stuffiness, eye irritation, wheezing, or skin irritation.
+According to the CDC, symptoms of mold exposure can include nasal stuffiness, eye irritation, wheezing, or skin irritation.
 More severe reactions may include fever and shortness of breath.
 People with chronic lung illnesses may develop mold infections in their lungs.

 And it’s not just people who can get sick from mold … it can harm your dog too.
 So here’s a closer look at mold exposure in dogs …

 - Nasal discharge